 - Responsible Procurement & Sourcing

 We have a policy for our suppliers to commit to fair employment policies, including humane treatment of their employees and no use of child labour, consistent with our commitment to act against any form of Modern Slavery.
 The principles of this policy focus on environmental, ethical and social responsibility and are anchored in internationally recognised standards, including the UN Guiding Principles on Business and Human Rights, the Universal Declaration of Human Rights and the Global Compact.

-It is crucial that Vysus keep people up to date with their obligations in terms of our Code of Ethics, the need to remain observant and the duty to report wrongdoing or suspicion of wrongdoing.
+It is crucial that Vysus keeps people up-to-date with their obligations in terms of our Code of Ethics (VMS-LGL-POL-001), the need to remain observant and the duty to report wrongdoing or suspicion of wrongdoing.
 Covid-19 has impacted our ability to implement training however we continue to build knowledge within our people by providing induction on the Group Policies and various intranet-based resources aimed at improving knowledge and skills.

 6 Key Performance Indicators